1. Getting Started

 /projects/:projectId/sidebar-order

-. - Only entries (Docs/Changelogs) marked "Show in Project Sidebar?" appear here.
+. - Lists entries (Docs/Changelogs) marked "Show in Project Sidebar?" and any created "Sidebar Headers".

-- Drag and drop list items to change their order.
+- Reordering: Drag and drop list items using the handle () to change their order in the public sidebar.

 - Click "Save Order" to apply the changes to the public project sidebar.